jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) In this section, public entertainer includes—
   (a) circus performers, dancers, lecturers, motion picture artists, musicians, radio artists, singers, television artists, and theatre artists; and
   (b) athletes, boxers, wrestlers, and other professional sportspersons.

+### CW 19B Certain amounts derived by employees during emergency events: exempt income
+Income that satisfies section FP 20 (Certain amounts derived by employees during emergency events) is exempt income to the extent to which the income is—
+  (a) accommodation:
+  (b) less than or equal to $5,000 in total, if the income is in a form other than accommodation.

 ### CW 20 Amounts derived by visiting entertainers including sportspersons
 Exempt income: cultural activities